 These cookies would be huge hit for cinco de mayo or any special occasion!
 They are my favorite cookies because they are packed with flavor.

 For other cinnamon recipes, try Chewy Pumpkin Snickerdoodle Cookies, caramel cinnamon cupcakes, and cinnamon sugar doughnuts.

 - Easy to make- This cookie recipe is very easy to make and kids can help make them!

-- Tastes like a churro- These make thinner cinnamon cookies with crisp edges.
+- Tastes like a churro- These make thinner cinnamon cookies with crisp outer edges.

 - Dunked in cinnamon sugar- The cookies are rolled in cinnamon sugar before baking.
 They are rolled again after baking.

 - Chocolate stuffed- The cookies are stuffed with quality chocolate.
 They are the best cookie.